lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 You can use chain jobs to create dependencies between jobs.
 This is often the case if a job relies on the result of one or more preceding jobs.
 Chain jobs can also be used if the runtime limit of the batch queues is not sufficient for your job.
-SLURM has an option `-d` or "--dependency" that allows to specify that a job is only allowed to start if another job finished.
+Slurm has an option `-d` or "--dependency" that allows to specify that a job is only allowed to start if another job finished.

 Here is an example of how a chain job can look like, the example submits 4 jobs (described in a job